cloudblog004/fantasticfoodies/content/en/posts/3367-step-by-step-guide-to-prepare-speedy-crock-pot-freezer-meal-chicken-tortilla-soup.md

 ##### Instructions to make Crock Pot Freezer Meal - Chicken Tortilla Soup:

-1. Bring a large pot of water to a steady boil and add seasonings &amp; chicken breast.
+1. Bring a large pot of water to a steady boil and add seasonings & chicken breast.
 1. In the mean time, grab a blender and add both cans of Rotel and the can of black beans (drain half the fluid from beans first), and puree the mixture.
 1. Label a gallon sized Ziploc freezer bag with recipe name, date, and additional cooking directs.
 (See step 9-10 for cooking details)
 1. Add pureed mixture and salsa to Ziploc bag and set aside.